logiqai/logiqctl/docs/logiqctl_license.md

 ## logiqctl license

-set and get license
+View or update license

 ### Synopsis

-Logiq deployment comes configured with 30 day trial license Obtain a valid license by contacting LOGIQ at license@logiq.ai.
+Logiq deployment comes configured with a 30-day trial license.
+Obtain a valid license by contacting LOGIQ at license@logiq.ai.
-This command helps set the subscription license for the deployment.
-This command also help get the configured license information.
+With this command, the user can view or apply a license.

 ### Examples